taoensso/carmine/README.md

 => ("key1" "key2" "arg1" "arg2")
 ```

 Big script?
-Send the SHA1 of a script you've previously sent:
+Save on bandwidth by sending the SHA1 of a script you've previously sent:

 ```clojure
 (conns/with-conn pool spec